Find a code or term

 - STIPULATION PROCEDURE – A stipulation procedure is the process of making a written agreement in a case, usually in Housing Court.
 The agreement explains what each side must do, and once it is signed or approved by the court, it can be binding.

 - SWO – (Stop Work Order).
-It is an order that tells a person or contractor to stop work on a property right away.
+It is an order from the NYC Department of Buildings that tells a person or contractor to stop construction or renovation work at a property until problems are fixed.

 - TCO – TCO stands for Temporary Certificate of Occupancy.
 It is a document issued by the New York City Department of Buildings (DOB) that allows a building or portion of a building to be occupied on a temporary basis, while certain construction work or outstanding items are still being completed.
 A TCO has an expiration date and must be renewed until all required work is finished and a final Certificate of Occupancy (CO) can be issued.